ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 The DV_INTERVAL<DV_DATE_TIME> constraint is {*}.

+TBD: this will use the test cases and data sets defined for the DV_DATE_TIME tests.

 ### 3.9.2.
 Test case DV_INTERVAL<DV_DATE_TIME> lower and upper constraints are validity kind

+TBD

 ### 3.9.3.
 Test case DV_INTERVAL<DV_DATE_TIME> lower and upper constraints are range

+TBD

 ## 3.10. quantity.DV_INTERVAL<DV_DATE>

+TBD: this will use the test cases and data sets defined for the DV_DATE tests.

 ## 3.11. quantity.DV_INTERVAL<DV_TIME>

+TBD: this will use the test cases and data sets defined for the DV_TIME tests.

 ## 3.12. quantity.DV_INTERVAL<DV_DURATION>

 ## 3.13. quantity.DV_INTERVAL<DV_ORDINAL>

 > NOTE: some modeling tools don't support representing DV_INTERVAL<DV_ORDINAL>.

 ## 3.14. quantity.DV_INTERVAL<DV_SCALE>

 > NOTE: some modeling tools don't support representing DV_INTERVAL<DV_SCALE>.

 ## 3.15. quantity.DV_INTERVAL<DV_PROPORTION>